Operations on Graphs Increasing Some Graph Parameters: Notions, notation, and simple observations

 \section{Notions, notation, and simple observations}

-We consider undirected graphs with no loops.
 All notions and facts on graphs that are used but not described here can be found in \cite{BM,D}. \bs {\em Let $G = (V, E, \varphi )$ be a graph, where $V = V(G)$ is the {\em set of vertices} of $G$, $E = E(G)$ is the {\em set of edges} of $G$, and $\varphi = \varphi _G$ is the function from $E$ to the set of unordered pairs of vertices of $G$ (the {\em incident function} of $G$).
 A graph is called {\em simple} if it has no loops and no parallel (or, the same, multiple) edges.